On quantum separation of variables beyond fundamental representations: New SoV bases and complete spectrum characterization

-defines a covector basis of $\mathcal{H}$ for almost any choice of the covector $\langle S|$ and of the inhomogeneity parameters $\{\xi _{1},...,\xi _{\mathsf{N}}\}$ satisfying $\left( \ref{E-SOV}\right) $ under the condition $K\in \End(\mathbb{C}^{2})$ non proportional to the identity and invertible\footnote{ It is worth mentioning that the construction of the SoV basis both in the Sklyanin's framework and in our current one can be developed also for non-invertible simple twist matrices.
+defines a co-vector basis of $\mathcal{H}$ for almost any choice of the co-vector $\langle S|$ and of the inhomogeneity parameters $\{\xi _{1},...,\xi _{\mathsf{N}}\}$ satisfying $\left( \ref{E-SOV}\right) $ under the condition $K\in \End(\mathbb{C}^{2})$ not proportional to the identity and invertible\footnote{ It is worth mentioning that the construction of the SoV basis both in Sklyanin's framework and in our current one can be developed also for non-invertible simple twist matrices.
 However, we use here this additional requirement just to present a simpler form of the theorem and its proof.}.
-Moreover, we have:
+Moreover, denoting $\langle O| = \langle 0...,0|$ the co-vector $\langle h_{1},...,h_{N}|$ of this basis when all $h_i = 0$, we also have, using the higher fusion relation \eqref{higherfusionrelation}: